 For people who abuse benzodiazepines like Restoril, or who take supratherapeutic doses, addiction specialists may:

-- Reducing the dose of the replacement medication
+- Start by reducing the dose of the replacement medication 25 percent to 30 percent for the first few days.

 When taken as prescribed, Restoril is only taken in the evening before going to sleep.
 At therapeutic doses, you can stay on temazepam during the taper, which will probably involve a weekly dose reduction of 25 percent.